ubcbraincircuits/pyDynamo/README.md

 ## Errors
 As pyDynamo is currently pre-release and under active development, it may also still crash occasionally.
 If this happens, let me know and I should be able to fix it - more error details should also be visible from the commandline in which the original `python dynamo.py` was run.

+## Acknowledgement & Referencing
+Development of pyDynamo is supported by funding from a Canadian Institutes of Health Research (CIHR) Foundation Award (FDN-148468) and the [Canadian Open Neuroscience Platform](https://conp.ca/). pyDynamo has the research resource identifier [RRID: SCR_017541](https://scicrunch.org/resources/Any/search?q=SCR_017541&l=SCR_017541)